ktrue/WU-History/README.md

  - For yesterday, it will refresh the file once if it was not a full day of data.
  - For today, it will refresh the file every 2.5 minutes.

+ Version 1.21 adds a bit of code to address an API bug when requesting a day's history for today (in your timezone) and the UTC date is not the same.
+ The current API will return the JSON for yesterday instead of the requested today's data.
+Logic was added to the DAY processing to request the UTC date instead, which does return the JSON for today (in your timezone).
+I've opened a problem report on that and will remove the bypass logic when the API is fixed.

 ## Installation

  - unpack the .zip distribution to the document root of your website (and preserve all the subdirectories/contents)